Committing to Policy Action for

-A dynamic speaker lineup of policymakers, state agency leaders, and clean energy experts identified the impediments to increased use of renewable hydrogen and related technologies in California today and what policies would remove these barriers to accelerate the commercialization of this crucial energy carrier.
+In 2022, a dynamic speaker lineup of policymakers, state agency leaders, and clean energy experts identified the impediments to increased use of renewable hydrogen and related technologies in California and what policies would remove these barriers to accelerate the commercialization of this crucial energy carrier.

 Chair, Board of Governors, California ISO